My Organisational Psychotherapy Toolkit

 On Being A Therapist – An Interview with Jeffrey Kottler (article)

 Transactional Analysis (Eric Berne)

 Transactional Analysis (“TA”) is an integrative approach to the theory of (individual) psychology and psychotherapy.
-TA places an emphasis on curing the patient, rather than just understanding them (or having them understand themselves).
+TA places an emphasis on curing the patient (relieving them of their neuroses or psychoses), rather than just understanding them (or having them understand themselves).

-I have yet to explore an analog to TA in the context of organisational psychotherapy, excepting the role the organisation too often plays as Parent in relation to its employees-as-Children – roles reinforced from early an early age by our traditional systems of education.
+I find TA has significant applications in the context of organisational psychotherapy, for example the role the organisation too often plays as Parent in relation to its employees-as-Children.
+Note: The TA roles are reinforced from early an early age by our traditional systems of education.

 General Semantics (Korzybski)

 “We need not blind [and bind] ourselves with the old dogma that ‘human nature cannot be changed’, for we find that it can be changed.”

 Drawn from his work with General Semantics, D David Bourland, Jr. created E-Prime to address the “structural problems” – as determined by Korzybski – of using various forms of the verb “to be”.
 I find E-Prime to be (sic) a useful addition to the Organisational Psychotherapist’s toolkit.

 Science and Sanity: An Introduction to Non-Aristotelian Systems and General Semantics ~ Alfred Korzybski